microsoft/o365-moodle/README.md

 3. Follow the on-screen instuctions to install each plugin.

 ## Documentation
-The documentation for installing, configuring, and using these plugins is available here: https://docs.moodle.org/34/en/Office365.
+The documentation for installing, configuring, and using these plugins is available on Moodle.org [here.](https://docs.moodle.org/34/en/Office365)

-You can submit changes to the documentation at any time here: https://github.com/Microsoft/o365-moodle/tree/master/local/o365docs
+Like any open source project, documentation can sometimes be out of date, especially as their are UI changes to Azure Active Directory.
+You can submit pull requests modify or contribute to the to the documentation at any time [here.](https://github.com/Microsoft/o365-moodle/tree/master/local/o365docs) Note that these changes are then merged back periodically with the documentation on Moodle.org.

 ## Support
 We do not provide any SLA on the use of these plugins.
-If you are experiencing problems, have a feature request, or have a question, please open an issue on Github at https://github.com/Microsoft/o365-moodle.
+If you are experiencing problems, have a feature request, or have a question, please open an issue on Github on our [issue tracker.](https://github.com/Microsoft/o365-moodle)

 ## Reporting Issues
 To help the community triage and debug problems, please include the following in all issues:
-- Plugin versions.
-- Moodle version.
-- PHP version.
-- Database software and versions.
 - Detailed instructions of what went wrong and how to reproduce the problem.
 (Screenshots are always helpful!)
 - Any error messages encountered and recorded debug messages
+- Relevant version Numbers (i.e. Office 365 Plugins, Moodle, PHP, Database etc.)

 Please note that without this information it is often impossible for us to fully investigate your issue.
+We will often add a "need more info" tag to the issue to indicate missing or incomplete information for an issue.

 ## Contributing
 We're looking for community contributions!
 Feel free to submit pull requests, but please do so against the development repository at https://github.com/Microsoft/o365-moodle.
 Pull requests submitted to individual plugin repositories cannot be accepted.

 Please be sure to submit an issue via the Github Issue Tracker before working on any pull requests.

-### Needed Contributions
-Smaller issues that developers cannot address right away will be labeled with "Help Wanted" in the issue tracker in the development repository at https://github.com/Microsoft/o365-moodle/issues.
-These are only suggestions - we can also accept pull requests fixing other bugs, or even adding new features.
+Issues that we have no plan address will be labeled with "Help Wanted" in our issue tracker.

 Pull requests adding new features are much appreciated but note that they may be rejected (even if technically sound) if they do not match the direction of the project.
-If you want to add a new feature, it's best to open an issue outlining your idea first, and get feedback from the maintainers.
+If you want to add a new feature, it's best to open an issue outlining your idea first, and get feedback from the the maintainers and the community at large.

-Contributions to our documentation are especially appreciated!
-All documentation lives in the /local/o365docs folder of the development repository (https://github.com/Microsoft/o365-moodle).
-Updates to this documentation can be sent via pull request like any other contributions.

 ### Code Review
 All pull requests go through a thorough examination from maintainers before they are merged.
 Please read our [development guide](https://github.com/Microsoft/o365-moodle/blob/master/local/o365docs/devguide.md) and ensure your code adheres to the coding standard before submitting.
 A maintainer may respond with changes that are needed before a pull request can be accepted and it is up to the submitter to make those changes.
 If accepted, your commit will remain as-is to ensure you get credit, but maintainers may modify solutions slightly in subsequent commits.

+## Frequently Asked Questions
+1.  **Moodle already offers some Office 365 and Azure Active Directory functionality out-of-the-box.
+Are these plugins different?** Yes.
+These plugins provide a different set of Office 365 and Azure Active Directory functionality that is not provided by Moodle today.
+This includes features such as user matching between Azure Active Directory and Moodle, as well as the ability to create Office 365 Groups from existing Moodle courses and have Office 365 Group Files accessible through the Moodle file picker.
+The plugins also provide preview support for [Microsoft School Data Sync.](https://sds.microsoft.com) In short, there is a lot more functionality available through these plugins and we highly encourage you to install them to find out what.

+2.  **Are the current plugins stable?
+Can they be used in-production?** Yes.
+The plugins are stable and there are many customers using them today in-production.

+3. **What additional functionality do you plan on adding to the plugins?** At this stage we are not looking to make any significant changes to the core functionality of the plugins.

+4. **Newer releases of the plugins lack features present in older versions of the plugins** This is true.
+The plugins have evolved as functionality and direction of Office 365 have evolved (for example the introduction of Office 365 Groups).
+Moreover, with the deprecation of our Office 365 legacy plugins, we have tended to focus on features that are supported by the [Microsoft Graph](https://developer.microsoft.com/en-us/graph/docs/concepts/overview).

 ### CLA
 Finally, before we can accept your pull request, you'll need to electronically complete Microsoft's [Contributor License Agreement](https://cla.microsoft.com/).
 If you've done this for other Microsoft projects, then you're already covered.